sumitsourav/vending_machine/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-This Project with the idea in mind that the User/Admin would be able to populate the beverages and ingredient with the help of the seed.rb file (Please uncomment the code form the seed file before running it).
+This Project with the idea in mind that the User/Admin would be able to populate the beverages and ingredient with the help of the seed.rb file.
 The seed file has the beverages and ingredients as per the vending machine requirements.
 Also the Assumption is taken that the APIS are only automating the vending process.And the recipe for the beverages are in the recipe.rb class.

 - Ruby version
   Requires ruby-2.7.2